Joystiq: Kietzmann era (2012-2015)

-In January 2012, Ludwig Kietzmann became the editor-in-chief after Grant left to form a new video game news website with Vox Media, owners of The Verge, known as Polygon.
+In January 2012, the website lost several key staff members.
+The editor-in-chief Chris Grant, along with managing editor Justin McElroy and reviews editor Griffin McElroy left to form their own gaming website.
+The three were co-founders of Polygon under Vox Media.
+Ludwig Kietzmann replaced Grant as editor-in-chief, moving from South Africa to the United States to take the role.
 That April, the site cancelled The Joystiq Show to launch Super Joystiq Podcast, returning to the more conversational format used in the original show Kietzmann hosted with McElroy and Grant.

 In January 2015, co-owned blog TechCrunch reported that AOL was planning to shutter underperforming content properties, particularly in the technology and lifestyle verticals, to focus on its stronger properties, video, and advertising sales.
 On January 27, 2015, Re/code reported that Joystiq was among the sites that were "likely" to be shut down as part of this restructuring plan.
 Readership of Joystiq had seen sharp declines, falling by at least 18% over the previous year.
 On January 30, 2015, various Joystiq staff members, and eventually the site itself, confirmed that the site, along with its spin-offs Massively and WoW Insider, and fellow AOL property TUAW, would cease operations after February 3, 2015.
 Gaming-oriented coverage was assumed by Engadget.
 The closure drew an outpouring of sympathy from the wider sector.
 Kotaku called for "A moment to reflect on what would have been had not Joystiq helped usher in this age of gaming and coverage."